AntonOvsyannikov/FlashCardsMe/README.md

 Then you need to download the zip file with the program [here](https://github.com/AntonOvsyannikov/FlashCardsMe/raw/master/FlashCardsMe.zip).

-Unpack the zip archive and click FlashCardsMe.jar to run the programm.
+Unpack the zip archive and click FlashCardsMe.jar to run the program.
 Make sure first, that jar extension is associated with Java runtime.

 You can also look into [Sample Decks](https://github.com/AntonOvsyannikov/FlashCardsMe/tree/master/SampleDeck) folder in this repository and download examples of decks.